 The ability to concoct, and export globally, nutritional bullshit on a scale never seen before in history.

 It's a long sordid saga, and I'll be happy to tell you the whole story - for a price.
 If you've ever wondered why countries like Japan, Italy, France and Spain spend little time worrying about diet, spend less on health care, yet suffer far lower rates of obesity, diabetes and heart disease, while sitting far higher up the longevity ladder, then I'll be happy to tell you.
 And if you've ever wondered how the hell an uncouth bastion of Anglo excess like Australia managed to secure a spot among the top 10 longest-lived nations, despite alarming levels of obesity, the world's highest rate of illicit drug use, and a throughly dysfunctional approach to alcohol consumption, I can tell you all about that too.

 All I need for this information is €500,000.
 Hey, compared to what you forked over for that NuSI carry on, that's an absolute bargain.

 Why do I need €500,000?
 It's a long story.
 It involves bikes, stunning brunettes, Alhambra and Anis del Mono.
-And a dog called Ramone.
+And a most handsome dog called Ramone.
 He likes the finer things in life, you know.